The last time I had dinner with my family, something strange happened…

 If you’re looking for conversation starters for tough crowds, here are some ideas:

-Recently I was reading this guide about how to be better at parties (as one does), and I came across this part: “Remember that conversation is part of what you bring to any social event.
+Recently I was reading a guide about how to be better at parties (as one does), and I came across this: “Remember that conversation is part of what you bring to any social event.
 Ms. Fine [author of The Fine Art of Small Talk] said, ‘I don’t walk into a party without two to three things to talk about.’
 These topics can be anything that’s interesting to you in the moment, and you need not even talk about them — but they are there if you need them.”
 Further proof that parents have most of life’s answers.

 Any other tips you have for getting conversations rolling?
 Any questions?
 A friend of mine has a rule with his mother that they won’t talk in the car on the way to a restaurant to make sure they won’t run out of things to discuss later, haha.